marcinwiacek/requestor/readme.md

 Ready API, Postman, JMeter, curl and other similar tools.

 # Goals
-* Creating simple & powerfull app, which will provide all important technical elements
+* creating simple & powerfull app, which will provide all important technical elements
 * for fast starting and making testing for requests (without bla, bla, bla)
-* Avoiding stupid, annoying elements visible in similar software (user should be focused on this, what could be/should be done, not on tool)
+* avoiding stupid, annoying elements visible in similar software (user should be focused on this, what could be/should be done, not on tool)
-* Providing support for modern elements like HTTP/2
+* providing support for modern elements like HTTP/2

 # TODO
 edycja danych